From The Toronto Telegram, Tuesday December 23, 1969

 With France and the Soviet Union actively aiding the Arabs and the U.S. following a line that at this stage can only be considered as appeasement of the Arabs, it must strike even the more dovish Israelis that any peace plan emerging from the Big Power talks will be another Munich.

-The power of the U.S., Britain, France and the Soviet Union to control Middle East events would be grater if they were to concentrate on an arrangement for restricting arms supplies to both sides equally and for tackling the human problem of Arab refugees and of Jewish hostages in Arab lands.
+The power of the U.S., Britain, France and the Soviet Union to control Middle East events would be greater if they were to concentrate on an arrangement for restricting arms supplies to both sides equally and for tackling the human problem of Arab refugees and of Jewish hostages in Arab lands.

 Without this kind of initiative, the prospects for peace in the Middle East in 1970 are dim indeed. ♦